 For a little background on my professional life, I graduated from Michigan State University in May 2016 with a Bachelor of Science in Mathematics and a Teaching Minor in Physics.
 In April 2017, I also completed the five-year Secondary Education Teacher Preparation Program at Michigan State University.
 The conclusion of this program was a rigorous year-long student-teaching internship, in which I taught high school mathematics at Holt High School in Holt, Michigan.
 I currently possess a Provisional Teaching Certificate in Mathematics (EX) and Physics (DE) from the state of Michigan.
-I am in my third year of teaching mathematics at Okemos High School.
+I am in my fourth year of teaching mathematics at Okemos High School.

 Within my teaching experiences, I have been nationally recognized as a 2017 recipient of the Knowles Teacher Initiative fellowship (https://knowlesteachers.org/bios/william-harnica).
 The Knowles program is a five-year, professional development program designed to provide beginning high school mathematics and science teachers with the support needed to help them develop into master teachers who lead from the classroom.
 As a recipient of this fellowship, my desire to be a lifelong learner in education is evident.
 With teacher inquiry and peer collaboration acting as a driving force behind educator growth, I believe my fellowship will allow me to provide continual progression in my teaching craft, which in turn will translate to greater student learning.